kennethsiu/RandomMessenger/README.md

 <h2> Implementation </h2>
 The project consisted of several steps.
 <ul>
-  <li> First, we set up the login activity for the application.
+  <li> 1) Set up the login activity for the application.
 Upon inputting a valid username and password, the user will be sent to the Start Chat activity. </li>
-  <li> Second, we set up the start chat activity for the application.
+  <li> 2) Set up the start chat activity for the application.
 This page only holds the "Start Chat" button which allows the user to actually start a conversation. </li>
-  <li> Third, we set up the messaging activity for the application.
-For the actual messaging, we are using Firebase's API. </li>
+  <li> 3) Set up the messaging activity for the application.
+We created our own messaging parser but we are using Firebase as a database to store the messages. </li>
+  <li> 4) Add some functionality to allow the user to select themes and avatars. </li>
 </ul>

 <h2> Possible Bugs & Future Updates </h2>